cschuhknecht/P8GRgram/README.md

 A Wifi connection is established, then the connection to Telegram is checked until its established.
 The next step is to send a custom Message to a custom chat ID.
 After that it runs in an empty Loop until its disconnected from the power supply.
 So the Code runs only ones.

+You can flash it to your ESP8266 by using the Arduino IDE.